 - The Disney Mouse and Duck Comics do it, once in a while:

-- The underlying theme of the story "Paperinik il Diabolico Vendicatore" is that when you insult and humiliate someone continuously one day he may retaliate and make you pay with interests (the days of Paperinik New Adventures are still away).
+- The underlying theme of the story "Paperinik il Diabolico Vendicatore" is that when you insult and humiliate someone continuously, one day he may retaliate and make you pay with interest (the days of Paperinik New Adventures are still away).

 - The science fiction saga "The Frontier Chronicles" drop a big one when Mickey flunks the Academy in spite of his excellent grades because he's too short to be a space pilot and goes into depression, leaving his friends and reducing himself to a hobo: O'Hara tricks him into getting a job as an archivist and see reports of multiple tragedies to show him that "There's people who has it much worse, yet they don't give up but continue fighting!
 Thus you, honor student of the Academy, have no right to just give up like that!"

 - Another from "The Frontier Chronicles", shown through Pete and Trudy's Heel–Face Revolving Door: you can't redeem those who don't want to be redeemed.